 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Robin of Loxley (Taron Egerton) is a Lord of Nottingham.
 He lives alone in his mansion, but he has met a girl named Marian (Eve Hewson).
-Robin and Marian have fallen madly in love and are hopeful for their future, but everything changes when Robin is drafted to join the English army in the crusades.
-Robin goes off to war, but when he comes back years later, he learns that he has been presumed dead for over two years, Marian has moved on, and his mansion has been seized and left in ruins.
+Robin and Marian have fallen madly in love and they are hopeful for their future, but everything changes when Robin is drafted to join the English army during the crusades.
+Robin goes off to war, but when he comes back years later, he learns some shocking news.
+He learns that he has been presumed dead for over two years, he learns that Marian has moved on, and he learns that his mansion has been seized and left in ruins.

 The Pros & Cons